xclaimed/python-api/notes.md

 We can use pydantic to define what our Schema should look like.

 * <mark>TypeHints</mark>
-Type hints is a feature of Python that allows you to explicitly declare the data type of a variable when declaring it.
+Type hints is a feature of Python that allows you to explicitly declare the data type of variable when declaring it.

 ```python
 # Creating a schema class using pydantic